Plumsail/forms-docs/source/microsoftFlow.rst

 Additionally, SharePoint forms can also be handled by Microsoft Flow upon submission, allowing you more freedom than regular Workflows ever could.

-**You need to have Plumsail License for Forms in order to utilize our MS Flow Connector with your forms.**
+**You need to have a valid license of Plumsail Forms in order to utilize our MS Flow Connector with your forms.

-**That also applies to Plumsail Forms for SharePoint, if you want to submit data to Flow using Plumsail Forms connector.**
+That also applies to Plumsail Forms for SharePoint, if you want to submit data to Flow using Plumsail Forms connector.**

 Creating Flow
 -------------------------------------------------------------